igneus/gly/README.md

 ## Why

-One of the most popular solutions for typesetting quadratic notation used for the Gregorian chant is [Gregorio][gregorio].
+One of the most popular solutions for typesetting square notation used for the Gregorian chant is [Gregorio][gregorio].

 Gregorio is a great tool, but I really don't like it's default